LukasMurdock/LukasMurdock.github.io/_posts/2022-01-19-debugging.md

 Incensed, the issue persisted.

-I began looking at new M1 MacBooks—no more butterfly keys, no more touch bar, _no more issues_.
+I began looking (dreaming) at new M1 MacBooks—no more butterfly keys, no more touch bar, _no more issues_.

 And then, as I was running an Apple Hardware Test, I saw it…